How to create Test Scenarios? (with Examples)

 What is a Test Scenario?

-Test Scenarios are created to ensure that every single functionality offered by a website or app is working as expected.
-To create accurate test scenarios, it is best to gather input from clients, stakeholders, and developers.
+Test Scenarios are created to ensure that every functionality a website or app offers is working as expected.
+It is best to gather input from clients, stakeholders, and developers to create real/accurate test scenarios.
 This helps effectively cover all possible user scenarios and enables comprehensive testing of all business flows of the software in question.

-Test Scenarios are required to verify the performance of the entire system from the users’ perspective.
-When creating them, testers need to place themselves in the users’ shoes so that they have clarity on what real-world scenarios the software will have to handle when made public.
+Test Scenarios are required to verify the entire system’s performance from the users’ perspective.
+When creating them, testers need to place themselves in the users’ shoes to clarify what real-world scenarios the software will have to handle when made public.

 Why create Test Scenarios?

 - It helps ensure complete test coverage

-- Since test scenarios must ideally be approved by business analysts, developers, and potential customers (a control group, ideally), they would really cover everything that needs to be tested before the software goes public
+- Since test scenarios must ideally be approved by business analysts, developers, and potential customers (a control group, ideally), they would cover everything that needs to be tested before the software goes public.

-- Helps to estimate the testing effort required as well as organize the testing process.
-It can also serve as a proposal for the client
+- It helps estimate the required testing effort and organize the testing process.
+It can also serve as a proposal for the client.

-- Helps identify the most important end-to-end user flows, which assists with organizing the testing efforts according to priority
+- It helps identify the most critical end-to-end user flows, which assists with organizing the testing efforts according to priority

 It is not necessary to create and use Test Scenarios in the following situations:

 - In case of a time crunch or when testing an unstable website or app.
 Creating detailed test scenarios takes time, and creating them for unstable software makes no sense because they will change as the software stabilizes.

-- When a project is following the Agile methodology of development.
+- When a project follows the Agile methodology of development.

 - When implementing a bug fix or regression tests.
 If this occurs, there will already be existing documentation from previous test cycles that can be used.

-- Carefully study the Requirement Document – Business Requirement Specification (BRS), Software Requirement Specification (SRS), Functional Requirement Specification (FRS) pertaining to the System Under Test (SUT).
+- Carefully study the Requirement Document – Business Requirement Specification (BRS), Software Requirement Specification (SRS), and Functional Requirement Specification (FRS) about the System Under Test (SUT).